gmnate6/Chess/README.md

 # Chess Engine and GUI Interface

 This project is a chess engine built in Java featuring core functionalities for simulating chess games, including move validation, special rules handling (castling, en passant, etc.), and game state management via Forsyth–Edwards Notation (FEN).
-Additionally, it includes a basic command-line interface (CLI) for human players to interact with the engine.
+Additionally, it includes a basic command-line interface (CLI) for human players to interact with the engine along with a simple GUI interface.

 ## Features